-CHAPTER NINE

-Conclusion
+CHAPTER 9 Conclusion

-For the overwhelming majority of municipalities, even severe economic downturns such as the one currently being experienced will not result in the filing of a petition under chapter 9 of the Bankruptcy Code.
-Municipalities feeling financial stress should work as hard as possible, accepting as much pain as they and their constituents, creditors and employees can endure, to avoid that path.
+For the overwhelming majority of municipalities, even severe economic downturns such as the one currently being experienced in part due to the COVID-19 pandemic will not result in the filing of a petition under chapter 9 of the Bankruptcy Code.
+Municipalities feeling financial stress should work as hard as possible, accepting as much pain as they and their residents, creditors and employees can endure, to avoid that path.
 However, for some municipalities, the challenges will be too great, the avenues of solution too limited, and the window of opportunity for corrective action too small, to avoid using chapter 9 as a tool to help right the ship.
 For those entrusted to manage and govern municipalities, we hope this pamphlet provides some initial guidance and promotes a disciplined and thoughtful approach to avoiding or using chapter 9 in times of fiscal stress.